AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-dropdowns-disabled-when-adding-user.md

 ---
 title: "Proofs: Drowpdowns are not opening when a user is added to a proof"
-description: "When a user adds another user to a proof in the Proofing Viewer, the "Proof role" and "Email alerts" dropdowns cannot open.
+description: "When a user adds another user to a proof in the Proofing Viewer, the Proof role and Email alerts dropdowns cannot open.
 The user cannot assign a proof rold or email alert.
 This may occur when adding a user through a comment, or when sharing the proof with the user."
 hidefromtoc: yes
 ---